- Status Report

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (01 Jul, 02 Jul, 03 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (01 Jul), quiet to active levels on day two (02 Jul) and unsettled to minor storm levels on day three (03 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (01 Jul, 02 Jul, 03 Jul).

 III.
 Event probabilities 01 Jul-03 Jul

 Class M 01/01/01

 Observed 30 Jun 067

 V. Geomagnetic A Indices

 Observed Afr/Ap 29 Jun 003/003